evennia/evennia/README.txt

 Current Status
 --------------

+Nov 2013:
+Moved the internal webserver with the Server and added support for out-of-band protocols (MSDP initially).
+This large development push also meant fixes and cleanups of the way attributes were handled.
+Tags were added, along with proper handlers for permissions, nicks and aliases.

+May 2013:
+Made players able to control more than one Character at the same time, through the MULTISESSION_MODE=2 addition.
+This lead to a lot of internal changes for the server.

 Oct 2012:
 Changed Evennia from the Modified Artistic 1.0 license to the more standard and permissive BSD license.
 Lots of updates and bug fixes as more people start to use it in new ways.
 Lots of new caching and speed-ups.